 The key to the survival of a species is its ability to reproduce.
 In sexually reproducing organisms this requires the formation of gametes to generate the next generation.
 Germ cells are the only type of cells that can transmit all genomic information to the next generation.
 The gametes derive from PGCs.
 PGCs are the precursors of the germ cell lineage, differentiating to form oocytes in the ovary and spermatogonia in the testis.
 They arise early in embryonic development prior to sexual determination, in an extra-gonadal region.
-During embryonic development in the chicken, PGCs migrate into the genital ridge, where they differentiate into either spermatogonia in the testis or oogonia in the ovary (Nakamura et al. 2013).
+During embryonic development in the chicken, PGCs migrate into the genital ridge, they differentiate into where either spermatogonia in the testis or oogonia in the ovary (Nakamura et al. 2013).
 In chickens, segregation of the germ and somatic cell lineages occur in the epiblast of the stage X embryo (Eyal-Giladi & Kochav 1976) in contrast to mammals where PGCs are specified later in development at the start of gastrulation (Petitte et al. 1997).

 High ambient temperature can generate a state of stress and evokes a combination of behavioral, biochemical and physiological changes.
 This generally results in a reduction in chicken performance.
 The major effects of heat stress are decreased feed intake, growth rate, feed efficiency, lower weight gain and increased fat deposition (Geraert et al. 1996; Yahav et al. 1996; Xie et al. 2014).
 Stressful experiences in the early stages of development could have a considerable impact on the overall growth and development of chickens.
-One of the practical ambient temperatures through stimulation early in life (Al-zhgoul et al. 2013).
-There is evidence that stressful experiences during the neonatal stage can have a considerable impact on various -day-old broiler chicks to elevated temperature improved survivability in otherwise lethal heat treatment at 42 days of age (Yahav et al. 1996; De Basilio et al. 2001).
+One of the practical approaches that have yielded promising results is altering the bird's abilities to survive with high ambient temperatures through stimulation early in life (Al-zhgoul et al. 2013).
+There is evidence that stressful experiences during the neonatal stage can have a considerable impact on various aspects of an animal's physiology and behavior.
+Exposure of 5-day-old broiler chicks to elevated temperature improved survivability in otherwise lethal heat treatment at 42 days of age (Yahav et al. 1996; De Basilio et al. 2001).
 This is based on the fact that full-blown homeothermic growth of chicks starts at approximately ten days post-hatch (Hemid et al. 2010).
 For increasing the thermotolerance capacity of the birds and also the inhibition of economic losses as a result of heat stress, two management models have been suggested.
 These are heat shock and adaptation of birds to desired environmental conditions (Horowitz 1998).
 These models have provided some suitable results for broiler industry.
 The fast response to heat shock can be achieved by application of this technique at early growth phase (Yahav et al. 1996; Collin, et al. 2004).

-Extensive studies (Yu et al. 2008; Xie, J. et al., 2014) have been conducted to assess mechanisms of heat stress in chickens that have mostly focused on acute heat stress in broilers.
+Extensive studies (Yu et al. 2008: Xie, J. et al., 2014) have been conducted to assess mechanisms of heat stress in chickens that have mostly focused on acute heat stress in broilers.
 However, laying broiler breeder chickens are also negatively affected by exposure to high temperature.
 For instance, chronic heat challenge produced prolonged decreases in progeny performance (Farnell et al. 2001; Bertin et al. 2013; Xie, J. et al., 2014) and reduced fertility in broiler breeders (Singh 1999; Sharifi et al. 2010).